 Canadians do have free options when it comes to where they open their personal bank accounts – be it chequing or savings.
 While loyalty may be a good virtue, you definitely do not need to stay ‘married’ to your traditional bank, shelling out monthly bank fees month after month if there are no obvious and incremental benefits.

-What are you looking for in a free chequing account?
+What to look for in a free Chequing Account

 The best no-fee bank account for you will depend on what your needs are.
 In general, you will want to ensure access to an account with: